 Traffic in Luanda is heavy and often chaotic, and roads are often in poor condition.
 Few intersections have traffic lights or police to direct vehicles.
 Drivers often fail to obey traffic signals and signs, and there are frequent vehicle breakdowns, a problem exacerbated by missing manhole covers.
 Itinerant vendors, scooters, and pedestrians often weave in and out of traffic, posing a danger to themselves and to drivers.
 Avoid most public transportation, including buses and van taxis, as the vehicles are generally crowded and may be unreliable.

-U.S. tourists to Angola can drive using a U.S. license for one month only, during which they should apply for an Angolan driving license.
+U.S. tourists to Angola can drive using a U.S. license for one month only, after which they should apply for an Angolan driving license.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Angola, the U.S. Federal Aviation Administration (FAA) has not assessed Angola’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.